nabindev3/supplier-resilience-demo/README.md

 trade-off is invisible to a deterministic model, which is the whole point.

 **Stage 2: Nash bargaining over price** (`stage2.py`).
-Pulls q* from Stage 1, prices the no-negotiation baseline, sets the buyer's budget at 95% of it (so a negotiation is forced), gives every supplier a walk-away profit floor, and then solves the bargaining game with scipy (SLSQP, budget and floors as explicit constraints): prices in [floor, list] maximising the Nash product of all utilities.
-Because the utilities are linear in price, the symmetric game has a closed-form answer (equal split of the surplus) that the optimiser is tested against; the interesting version is the *weighted* game, where bargaining power follows volume share — S01 carries 83% of the demand and walks away with 83% of the supplier-side surplus.
+Pulls q* from Stage 1, prices the no negotiation baseline, sets the buyer's budget at 95% of it (so a negotiation is forced), gives every supplier a walk-away profit floor, and then solves the bargaining game with scipy (SLSQP, budget and floors as explicit constraints): prices in [floor, list] maximising the Nash product of all utilities.
+Because the utilities are linear in price, the symmetric game has a closed-form answer (equal split of the surplus) that the optimiser is tested against; the interesting version is the *weighted* game, where bargaining power follows volume share, S01 carries 83% of the demand and walks away with 83% of the supplier-side surplus.
 The whole step is wrapped in a `GameTheoryPricingEngine` that returns a before/after dashboard, the total savings ($222k, ~5%), and each supplier's profit sacrifice.